INITIALISE-EU-project/computational-methods/README.md

-# Thank you for popping to the project's computational methods section!
+# Thank you for popping up to the project's computational methods section!
-# Please find the summary of the methods in a convenient internet page:
+# Please find the summary of the methods in a more convenient internet page:
 https://sysmedgrouporesic.github.io/new/index.html
 # Looking forward for your comments! :)
 # B.r.
 Pauli Tikka